Provable Diffusion Posterior Sampling for Bayesian Inversion: Auxiliary Lemmas

-where the second equality involves~\eqref{eq:lemma:Langevin:W2:2} and the fact that two Langevin dynamics share the same Brownian motion, and the inequality follows from the strongly log-concavity of $\nu$.
-Applying Gronwall's inequality~\citep[Section B.2]{evans2010partial} to~\eqref{eq:lemma:Langevin:W2:3} yields
+where the second equality involves~\eqref{eq:lemma:Langevin:W2:2} and the fact that two Langevin dynamics share the same Brownian motion, and the inequality follows from the strong log-concavity of $\nu$.
+Applying Gronwall's inequality~\citep[Section B.2]{app:evans2010partial} to~\eqref{eq:lemma:Langevin:W2:3} yields

 Taking expectation with respect to both sides of the inequality implies

 where the first inequality is owing to the definition of the Wasserstein distance, and the equality follows from~\eqref{eq:lemma:Langevin:W2:1}.
 This completes the proof. \end{proof}